JAMES GAFFIGAN

 Recognized worldwide for his natural ease and extraordinary collaborative spirit, American conductor James Gaffigan has attracted international attention for his prowess as a conductor of both symphony orchestras and opera.
 The mutual trust he builds with artists empowers them to cultivate the highest art possible.

-Gaffigan was first prize winner of the 2004 Sir Georg Solti International Conducting Competition, which opened Europe’s doors to him as a young American.
-In 2009, he completed a three-year tenure as Associate Conductor of the San Francisco Symphony, a position created for him by Michael Tilson Thomas.
-Prior to that, he was Assistant Conductor of the Cleveland Orchestra, where he worked with Music Director Franz Welser-Möst.
-Gaffigan is an alumnus of the Aspen Music Festival’s Aspen Conducting Academy and the Tanglewood Music Center.
+His first titled positions included a three-year tenure as Associate Conductor of the San Francisco Symphony, a position created for him by Michael Tilson Thomas, and he served as Assistant Conductor of the Cleveland Orchestra, where he worked with Music Director Franz Welser-Möst.
+Gaffigan was first prize winner of the 2004 Sir Georg Solti International Conducting Competition, a milestone that opened Europe’s doors to him as a young American.

 Born in 1994 in Seoul, Seong-Jin Cho started learning the piano at 6 and gave his first public recital at age 11.
 In 2009, he became the youngest-ever winner of Japan’s Hamamatsu International Piano Competition.
 In 2011, he won Third Prize at the Tchaikovsky Competition in Moscow at the age of 17.
 In 2012, he moved to Paris to study with Michel Béroff at the Paris Conservatoire National Supérieur de Musique from which he graduated in 2015.
 He is now based in Berlin.